-Here's a list of what we believe may be the top 5 benefits of choosing the new GAF Timberline Solar roofing system for your home.
+We believe the top 5 benefits of choosing the new GAF Timberline Solar Shingles for your upcoming roof replacement are:

 Now that you have an idea of what the cost will be to turn your roof into an energy-producing asset.
 You’re probably ready to hire a contractor to start the process.
 But remember the numbers we provided are only an average cost.
 The final price will be determined after your local GAF Master Elite Contractor performs the onsite inspection.

 Our family here at RoofCrafters has helped thousands of families over the past 3 decades.
 Not only by providing high-quality materials and 25-year workmanship warranties.
 But we’ve also helped by educating them about the roofing industry.
 And by guiding them to make the best decisions for protecting their families for many years to come.

 If you believe that we’ll be a great fit for your roofing or solar needs and would like us to come out to see if a solar roof is right for you submit your info below.
 We look forward to discussing your solar goals soon.